CiscoSecurity/tr-05-serverless-relay/README.md

 ## Rationale

-1. We need an application that will translate API requests from Threat Response to the third-party integration, and vice versa.
+1. We need an application that will translate API requests from CTR to the third-party integration, and vice versa.
 This application is provided here in the GitHub repository, and we are going to install it in AWS Lambda using Zappa.

 2. AWS Lambda allows us to deploy our application without deploying a dedicated server or paying for so called "idle" cycles.
 AWS handles instantiation and